opengridsystems/network-heatmaps-api/index.md

 Sample data has been provided, derived from public [network demand & generation capacity](https://network-maps.ssen.co.uk/) data supplied by [SSEN](https://www.ssen.co.uk/).

 The data set used in this sample data is **not** current, and reflects a historical set.
-It also contains two example circuits in the Perth area that are included for illustrativen purposes.
+It also contains two example circuits in the Perth area that are included for illustrative purposes.

 The data is available as:
 - [JSON](./sample-data/sample-data.json)